-Have you thought about starting an essential oils business?
-There are some things you need to before you open up shop or sign up for any special programs.
+Have you thought about starting your own essential oils business?
+There are some things you need to before starting an essential oil business or signing up for any aromatherapy business opportunities.

 - Online retail sales

 - Network marketing sales

 The common theme: sales.
 To run an essential oils business, you need to build your skills in marketing and closing sales.
 The only way around this, is to hire people to do it for you.

 Before starting an essential oils business, you need to:

 - Choose whether or not you want to manage inventory.